farleyknight/dive-vscode-extension/docs/next_steps.md

         *   Parameter Annotations (verify they don't break discovery): `@PathVariable`, `@RequestParam`, `@RequestBody`
         *   Return Type: `ResponseEntity` (verify it doesn't break discovery)
         *   (Future/Optional) Consider `@ExceptionHandler`, `@ControllerAdvice` if relevant to endpoint context later.
     *   **Strategy:** Use the Java fixture project (`test/fixtures/java-spring-test-project`).
-Tests will need to mock the underlying mechanism used for finding annotations (e.g., `vscode.commands.executeCommand` for LSP symbol search, or `vscode.workspace.findFiles` + file parsing).
+Tests will need to mock the underlying mechanism used for finding annotations. **We will prioritize using the Java Language Server Protocol (LSP) via `vscode.commands.executeCommand` calls (e.g., `vscode.executeWorkspaceSymbolProvider`, `vscode.executeDocumentSymbolProvider`, potentially others specific to the Java extension) to find symbols and their annotations.** Mocks will simulate the responses from these commands.
     *   **Test Categories & Cases (Ensure Fixtures Exist):**
         *   **Basic Discovery & HTTP Methods:**
             *   Find `@GetMapping` combined with class-level `@RequestMapping`.